quantavil/obsidian/Vocab/Top 200 words.md

 ==Belonging to or occurring in the present time; modern.== *Hindi translation:* समकालीन (Samakālīn)
 *Example sentences:*
 - The museum showcased contemporary art from various renowned artists.
 - The film depicted the struggles of contemporary society through its realistic storyline.
-.
-She is known for her contemporary dance performances, blending traditional and modern movements seamlessly.

 **Obsolete** (/ɑbsəˈliːt/)